Accommodation standards

 If you booked a 4-night trip, it’s time to get ready for your journey home.
 Pack up, drive to the airport, drop off your rental car, and check in for your flight back to the US.

-If you're staying 5 nights, you've got a full day to enjoy ReykjavĂk however you like.
-If the weather’s nice, why not take a stroll along the waterfront or head to Ă–skjuhlĂĂ° forest, where winding trails weave through lava and trees?
-Maybe a museum or an art gallery sounds more appealing.
-Or, if you're in the mood for shopping, ReykjavĂk has plenty of small boutiques, vintage stores, and artisan shops where you might find something one-of-a-kind to bring home.
-End the day with a great meal at one of ReykjavĂk’s many fantastic restaurants.
-And if you’d like to add a guided day tour, just let us know—we’d be happy to arrange something for you.
+Or, if you're in the mood for shopping, Reykjavík has plenty of small boutiques, vintage stores, and artisan shops where you might find something one-of-a-kind to bring home.
+End the day with a great meal at one of Reykjavík’s many fantastic restaurants.
+And if you’d like to add a guided day tour, our sales team is happy to help.

 You can choose from three different types of accommodations for this trip.
 If you book two or more rooms, they must all be of the same type.